swson/ADSP/README.md

 ## Citation
 If you use this framework in your research, please cite:

-M. Choi, K. Chaisson, O. Arias, and S. W. Son.
+M. Choi, T. Azzaoui, K. Chaisson, O. Arias, and S. W. Son.
 Detecting silent data corruption from hardware counters.
 In 2025 IEEE International Conference on Cluster Computing (CLUSTER), 2025.